What are the Different Types of Drama – And Their Value

 • Drama is literature that is meant to be performed.

-• Different types of drama take a number of forms and can be found in several mediums.
+• Different types of drama take on forms that are found in several mediums.

 Understanding the Different Types of Drama